ZineelabidineDkirDev/argon-dashboard-chakra/README.md

 - [Support](https://www.creative-tim.com/contact-us?ref=readme-argonchakra)
 - Issues: [Github Issues Page](https://github.com/creativetimofficial/argon-dashboard-chakra/issues)

-## Reporting Issues

-We use GitHub Issues as the official bug tracker for the Argon Dashboard Chakra.
-Here are some advices for our users that want to report an issue:

 1. Make sure that you are using the latest version of the Argon Dashboard Chakra.
 Check the CHANGELOG from your dashboard on our [CHANGE LOG File](https://github.com/creativetimofficial/argon-dashboard-chakra/blob/main/CHANGELOG.md?ref=readme-argonchakra).
 2. Providing us reproducible steps for the issue will shorten the time it takes for it to be fixed.